blackletum/pf2c/README.md

 - Can I install this on Windows or Linux?
   - Yup!
 The game is compiled for both!

+- So what has *actually* changed?
+  - Changes from PF2 0.6 include:
+	  - New name!
+    - New logo!
+    - New intro video!
+    - Civilian leaderboard icons!
+(Literally the only QOL change)

 - I don't see any servers...
   - Feel free to host one!